christopherkriens/boids/README.md

 > **1. Cohesion:** Steer toward the average position of nearby agents <br/><br/>**2.
 Alignment:** Maintain a heading similar to the average heading of nearby agents<br/><br/>**3.
 Separation:** Steer away from agents that are close to avoid crowding

-In addition to the standard flocking rules, I've added two:
+In addition to the standard flocking rules, I've added:

-> **4. Bound:** Steer away from the bounds of the device screen to keep agents in view<br/><br/>**5.
-Rejoin:** In the event that a boid has no nearby agents, increase speed and move toward the nearest agent
+> **4. Bound:** Steer away from the bounds of the device screen to keep agents in view

 ## Interaction